Surrogacy in California—Is Surrogacy Legal In All States?

 Some more friendly surrogate states include:

-It is best for surrogates and intended parents to do some research into the specifics on each of the most friendly surrogate states to avoid any confusion or legal issues before getting into a surrogate birth agreement.
+It is best for surrogates and intended parents to do some research into the specifics on each of the most friendly surrogate states.
+This helps avoid any confusion or legal issues before getting into a surrogate birth agreement.

 Many of these states have strict health insurance and other types of compensation rules or adoption procedures that must be precisely followed to stay within the laws.

-There are some states that also do not recognize the legality of same-sex couples or single intended parents in their state’s definition of parental rights.
+Additionally, there are some states that still do not recognize the legality of same-sex couples or single intended parents in their state’s definition of parental rights.

 Exciting Changes Toward Friendlier Surrogacy Laws in Nevada

-Many agencies, intended parents and woman generous enough to be seriously considering becoming a surrogate in Nevada will be ecstatic over this state’s new legislation regarding maternity health insurance coverage for surrogate mothers.
+Many prospective surrogates are happy with this state’s new legislation regarding maternity health insurance coverage for surrogate mothers.

-Surrogate candidates can learn more regarding these new legal changes in the laws regarding surrogacy in Nevada by typing in “surrogacy near me” or “Nevada surrogacy.”
+Surrogate candidates can learn more regarding surrogacy in Nevada by typing in “surrogacy near me” or “Nevada surrogacy.”

 Update on The Uniform Parenting Act Regarding Surrogacy in Washington